siduction/sidu-manual/data/en/0711-systemd-unit-datei_en.md

   Example:
   WantedBy=graphical.target

-  This tells systemd to launch the unit when starting graphical.target (formerly "init 5").
+  This tells systemd to launch the unit when starting graphical.target.

 + `RequiredBy=`
   This option can be used multiple times or contain a space-separated list.